 I’m one of those bread people.
 The kind that thinks a meal isn’t a meal unless there is a basket of something carb-tastic on the table.
 The kind that fills up on yummy, warm bread before the entree ever comes at a restaurant.
 I tried to do the no-carb thing back when the craze was at it’s height (and when I was 19 and didn’t know any better), and I lasted about thirty seconds before I desperately needed some bread.
-Now-a-days, I mostly try to stick to whole grains, but there are two places where I give myself a pass and stick with good ole white flour—pizza crust and breadsticks.

 This breadstick recipe is actually exactly the same as my pizza crust recipe, it just goes through a different process.
 This is such a good all-around Italian-flavored dough that it works for breadsticks, pizzas, and cheesy bread (yum).
 I’ve been tweaking and perfecting this recipe for years—and man, it’s good!
 We make it every single week in one form or another, and both Craig and I have the recipe memorized by heart.
 We make it in the mixer.
 We make it the bread machine (on the dough cycle).
 It’s pretty much fool-proof!

 During the growing season, I flavor this with fresh basil, oregano and chives, but it works equally as well with dried herbs in the middle of winter.
 You could also leave them out all together and still have a delicious, delicious breadstick on your hands.
 I’ve even been known to leave out the garlic, too, and add a touch more sweetener and use the dough as a crust for a dessert pizza.